Bayesian method for fitting the low-energy constants in chiral perturbation theory: Bayesian statistics and MCMC

 \section{Bayesian statistics and MCMC}

-This section gives a brief introduction to Bayesian statistics and MCMC.
+This section provides a brief introduction to fit data by Bayesian statistics and MCMC.
 More details can be found in Refs. \cite{Schindler:2008fh,Furnstahl:2014xsa}.
-Some content is very basic and can also be found in the textbooks about probability theory.
-For convenience, some parameters are given the meanings in ChPT, but it has a much wider scope of applications.
+Some content is very basic and can also be found in textbooks about probability theory and Bayesian analysis.
+For convenience, some parameters are given meanings in ChPT, but it has a much wider scope of applications.
+They can be any parameters to be fitted in a problem.

+Considering a general case, some parameters need to be fitted from a set of data. $\bm{D}=(D_1,D_2,D_3, \ldots, D_m)$ denotes a set of known input data.
+In physics, it is usually experimental data or physical constant quantities.
+All $D_i$ are not assumed independent. $\bm{a}=(a_1,a_2,a_3, \ldots, a_n)$ is a parameter vector.
+In physics, its components are usually some parameters needed to be fitted.
+In this paper, $\bm{a}$ means LECs.
+The rest of this section will introduce an approach to fit $\bm{a}$ by Bayesian statistics and MCMC.
+This approach is faster than only the Bayesian statistics without MCMC.

-The core of Bayesian statistics is Bayes formula
+The core of Bayesian statistics is Bayes' formula